 York Civic Trust has been placing commemorative plaques to places and people on buildings since the late 1940s.
-There are now some eighty plaques, in bronze, wood, slate and aluminium spread around the city (and one in Amsterdam).
+There are now more than a hundred plaques spread around the city in bronze, wood, slate, aluminium and glass (and one in Amsterdam).
 The majority mark buildings or places of interest, but there are many to influential people with York connections.

 Map of Plaques

 Here is a Google map of our plaques, with red pins marking places, and blue pins marking people.
 By clicking on the box in the top right (“view larger map”), a new tab will open with a list of all plaques on the left.